IsuruKalhara/sdp_mini_hubmotor/README.md

-# SDP MINI breakout board firmware change to work with HUB Motor setup
+# SDP MINI firmware changes to work with HUB Motor base

 We changed our breakout(v6) board firmware to work with ZLAC706 servo motor controllers.
 Motor controller requests STEP/DIR type of input while the out of the box firware outputs 2 PWM signals for forward and backward control.
 Aim is to convert the signal types for accurate speed control.